Certain Foods Can Have Similar Hunger-Suppressing Effects as Ozempic

-Clips posted to TikTok demonstrating the trend have attracted millions of views, with advocates claiming to have lost 10 pounds in a few weeks, But experts say the Ozempic-like effect of foods isn't limited to oats; there are many ingredients that are known to keep hunger at bay for especially long periods.
+Clips posted to TikTok demonstrating the trend have attracted millions of views, with advocates claiming to have lost 10 pounds in a few weeks.
+But experts say the Ozempic-like effect of foods isn't limited to oats; there are many ingredients that are known to keep hunger at bay for especially long periods.
 That's because they trigger the release of GLP-1 - the 'fullness' hormone that is also provoked by injecting Ozempic.
-These include foods high in protein, fiber - such as oats - or water, Michelle Routhenstein, a registered dietitian told the Daily Mai
+These include foods high in protein, fiber - such as oats - or water, Michelle Routhenstein, a preventative cardiology dietitian and founder of Entirely Nourished, told the Daily Mail

 United Kingdom Latest News, United Kingdom Headlines